Devansh-awat/greenbotics/README.md

 The problem was, that while any LEGO motor would have been both highly precise and easy to integrate, even the smallest motor was too bulky and required separate wires.

 Therefore, we decided to use an off the shelf servo motor.
-To integrate it into our LEGO based design, we 3D printed a custom servo mount which could be attached with lego screws to the front of the chassis directly behind the front wheel, while simultaneously hot gluing the servo horn to the axle of the front wheels.
+To integrate it into our LEGO based design, we 3D printed a custom servo mount which could be attached with LEGO screws to the front of the chassis directly behind the front wheel, while simultaneously hot gluing the servo horn to the axle of the front wheels.

 ### The Servo Motor